tientq64/userscripts/scripts/Auto-Skip-YouTube-Ads/README.md

 ## 📑 Changelog (变更日志)

+### 4.7.0 - 2024-10-26

+-   Add option "Don't reload while the user is busy" in Tampermonkey's menu to avoid reloading page when user is busy doing something, like reading comments, entering text.
+Enabled by default.

 ### 4.6.2 - 2024-10-13

--   Improved hiding of ad banners.
+-   Improve hiding of ad banners.

 ### 4.6.0 - 2024-10-07